Laughing Child (c.1498)

 George IV (1762-1830) acquired a number of fine items, including the Sobieski Book of Hours, an exquisite illuminated manuscript from 1420-5; the 17th-century Florilegium of Alexander Marshal, including his 159 watercolours; and several magnificent Islamic texts, such as the Divan-i-Khaqan written by the Persian ruler Fath Ali Shah.
 In addition, he bought several masterpieces by Rubens and by Rembrandt, including the dazzling portrait of Agatha Bas and The Shipbuilder and his Wife.
 He was also a generous patron of British contemporary artists including George Stubbs, Ben Marshall, Sawrey Gilpin and George Garrard, as well as the portraitists Joshua Reynolds and Thomas Lawrence.
 George IV also collected more intimate works by British genre painters like David Wilkie and Edward Bird, and the Irish artist William Mulready.

 Queen Victoria (1819-1901) and Prince Albert (1819-1861) added significantly to the British Royal Art Collection: their largest acquisition being the Ottingen Wallerstein collection of early Italian, German and Flemish pictures.
 Victoria was also well placed to acquire decorative art.
 As Queen of the most powerful empire in the world, she was in receipt of a never-ending stream of gifts from foreign rulers, embracing jewellery, tapestries, metalwork and porcelain.
 From India she acquired the celebrated Koh-i-Nor, the Timur Ruby and the Lahore Diamond, Ranjit Singh's emeralds and many other such stones from donors wishing to strengthen their relationship with the British Crown.
 At the 1842 sale of Horace Walpole's famous collection from Strawberry Hill, Victoria purchased the celebrated Anne Boleyn clock.
-Later, Victoria bought a number of Tudor and Stuart miniatures by Nicholas Hilliard, Isaac Oliver, along with a fine group of watercolours by Paul Sandby, and animal works by Sir Edwin Landseer.
+Later, Victoria bought a number of Tudor and Stuart miniatures by Nicholas Hilliard and Isaac Oliver, along with a fine group of watercolours by Paul Sandby.
+She also commissioned numerous portraits and animal paintings from Sir Edwin Landseer (1802-73), best known for his portraits of dogs.

 The British Royal Collection includes some 7,000 paintings, one of the most significant holdings in the world.
 Displayed throughout the royal residences and palaces, some of the most important works hang in Windsor Castle, Buckingham Palace and Hampton Court Palace.
 Collection highlights include works by European Old Masters and an outstanding collection of British portrait art.

 The unrivalled collection of British portraiture dates from Hans Holbein in the 16th century to the contemporary artist Lucian Freud.
-It features portraits by Sir Anthony Van Dyck, Sir Peter Lely, Sir Godfrey Kneller, William Hogarth, Hugh Douglas Hamilton, Joshua Reynolds, Johann Zoffany, Thomas Gainsborough, Allan Ramsay, Thomas Lawrence, Franz Xaver Winterhalter and Von Angeli.
-Also, equestrian paintings by George Stubbs.
+It features some of the greatest portrait paintings by Sir Anthony Van Dyck, Sir Godfrey Kneller, William Hogarth, the Scottish master Allan Ramsay, the great Joshua Reynolds, Johann Zoffany, Thomas Gainsborough, Sir Peter Lely, Thomas Lawrence, Franz Xaver Winterhalter and Von Angeli.
+Also, a number of equestrian paintings by George Stubbs.

 See also our short essay on art appreciation: How To Appreciate Paintings.